appfeel/node-pushnotifications/README.md

 registrationIds.push('INSERT_OTHER_DEVICE_ID');
 ```

+The `PN.send()` method later detects device type and therefore used push method, based on the id stucture.
+Check out the method `PN.getPushMethodByRegId` how this detection works.

 **Android:**

 - If you provide more than 1.000 registration tokens, they will automatically be splitted in 1.000 chunks (see [this issue in gcm repo](https://github.com/ToothlessGear/node-gcm/issues/42))